How to check if a website is safe: an 11-step guide

 Does clearing my cache get rid of viruses?

 It depends.
-Some viruses and malware may be designed to hang out in your cache, and clearing it could delete them.
+Some viruses and malware may be designed to hang out in your browser cache, and clearing it could delete them.
 However, it won’t help if the malware was already deployed.

 How do I know if a link is phishing?